Crambeary/wellness_reflection/README.md

     - [x] Encrypt data in rest and in route. - default behavior of supabase
     - [x] Load todays data from database on page load
 - [ ] Improve the UI to work with a database as the source of truth
-    - [ ] Profile page with edit options
-        - [ ] Add a profile edit page
-        - [ ] Onboard with time zone
-        - [ ] Save prolile user data to database
-    - [ ] Save date on form in UTC timezone
-    - [ ] Show date on form in local timezone
-    - [ ] Move date selection to be a navbar
+    - [x] Move date selection to be a navbar
+        - [x] Load selected date data from database to the form
+    - [x] Change data in the form to come from the db on date change if it exists
-    - [ ] Move name to be seen at the navbar
+    - [x] Move name to be seen at the top of the page
+    - [x] Fix switching to a date with no db data
+    - [x] Fix loading the page while the db has no date for "today"
-    - [ ] Load todays data from database on authentication
+    - [x] Load todays data from database on authentication
-    - [ ] Change data in the form to come from the db on date change
+    - [ ] Modal to confirm leaving the page or changing date with unsaved data - localStorage is newer than db
+        - "You have unsaved data, are you sure you want to load another date?"
+    - [ ] Modal to confirm clear form
+        - "You have unsaved data, are you sure you want to clear the form?"
+    - [ ] Show errors about db in the UI
+        - [ ] Show errors about missing time - zod?
-    - [ ] Add a data export feature
+    - [ ] Show success message about saving data
 - [ ] Reorganize the sections Meals > Cravings > Notes
 - [ ] Remove the "Morning Meals" etc. Sub Headers
 - [ ] Load today on refresh